 - 1 cup brown rice, cooked according to package directoins

 - 1 beet, shredded

 - 1 avocado, sliced

-- Heat a pan with your olive oil.
+- Cook the tofu: Heat a pan with your olive oil.
 Cut tofu into cubes and place them in the pan, on medium heat.
 Let eat side cook for about 4-5 minutes, or until golden brown on each side. then remove from heat.

 if you want crispy cubes of tofu.
 Don’t rush cooking the tofu either, give it time to brown on each side as you fry up the cubes in a pan.